nickfargo/state/src/root-state.coffee.md

 The previous redirections may have left `current` pointing to a protostate, in which case a virtual state must be created in `this` root’s tree.

-        if current.root isnt this then current = current.virtualize this
+        if current.root isnt this
+          current = current.virtualize this

-The authoritative property reference to the owner’s `current` state.
+With `current` now resolved, the authoritative reference to it is held here.

         @_current = current